-Arc Flash Hazard Risk Assessment
+Arc Flash Risk Hazard Assessment & Labeling

-Arc Flash Risk Assessment and Labeling Program
+Arc Flash Risk Assessment & Labeling Program

 1. Determine if the potential for a hazardous electrical arc flash exists in equipment that employees work on or near while the equipment is exposed and energized.